tylertitsworth/ai-cluster/README.md

 > For the 2 RK1s

-1x Crucial P3 Plus 1TB Gen4x4 m.2 SSD
+1x Crucial P3 Plus 1TB Gen4x4 M.2 SSD

 > For the Jetson Orin NX

 1x Intel 7260.HMW Dual Band Wireless AC Network Adapter 802.11 b/a/g/n/ac (Optional)

-> This card may or not work with the board, I may have to return it
+> This card may or may not work with the board, I may have to return it

 1x 128GB Micro SD Card (Optional)